semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_PIPELINE\_RERUN

-The value of the `SEMAPHORE_PIPELINE_RERUN` environment variable is `true` if the pipeline is a rerun of a previously failed pipeline, otherwise, it is `false`.
+The value of the `SEMAPHORE_PIPELINE_RERUN` environment variable is `true` if the pipeline is a rerun of a failed pipeline, otherwise it is `false`.

 *Note*: Pipeline reruns are in the alpha phase of development and only available through CLI.